-rkyv (archive) is a zero-copy deserialization framework for rust.
+rkyv (archive) is a zero-copy deserialization framework for Rust.

 This book covers the motivation, architecture, and major features of rkyv.
 It is the best way to learn and understand rkyv, but won't go as in-depth on specifics as the documentation will.
 Don't be afraid to consult these other resources as you need while you read through.